ant-media/ant-media-documentation/docs/guides/configuration-and-testing/webrtc-load-testing.md

 cd webrtctest/
 ```

-This tool can be run from the terminal with the following options:.
+This tool can be run from the terminal with the following commands:.

 ```bash
 #publishes output.mp4 to the server with default name myStream